How to afford the switch to a STEM career

 Resources for underrepresented groups in STEM

-According to Pew Research Center, STEM fields still have significant employment gaps when it comes to women, Black workers and Hispanic workers.
-For instance, while women do make up half of employees in STEM jobs, they represent only 25 percent of computer jobs and 15 percent of engineering jobs.
+According to Pew Research Center, STEM fields still have significant employment gaps for women, Black workers and Hispanic workers.
+For instance, while women make up half of employees in STEM jobs, they represent only 25 percent of computer jobs and 15 percent of engineering jobs.

 Pew also found that while Black and Hispanic adults comprise 11 percent and 17 percent of total employment in the U.S., respectively, they comprise just 9 percent and 8 percent of STEM jobs.
 There are also significant pay gaps within STEM by gender, race and ethnicity.

 Because of this, there are several scholarships and grants designed to make STEM-related education more accessible for underrepresented groups.
 Here are some financial aid programs designed for underrepresented populations in STEM that are worth considering.